 - Automatic user language detection

-WPML is a long-standing WordPress translation plugin that offers a more traditional approach to translation.
+WPML is a long-standing WordPress translation plugin that gives you several options for translating your site.

 How The WPML Translation Interface Works